Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Practical Issues

 \subsection{EM Initialisation}

-With regards to initialisation of the EM algorithm for MoEClust models, agglomerative hierarchical clustering and quantile-based clustering have been found to be suitable for multivariate and univariate data, respectively.
-Random initialisation of the allocations have also been found to perform well, despite the obvious computational drawback of the need to run the EM algorithm from multiple random starting points.
-However, when explanatory variables $x_i^{\left(E\right)}$ enter the expert network, it is useful to use the explanatory variables to augment the initialisation strategy with an extra step, which takes the initial partition of the data (whether obtained by hierarchical clustering, random initialisation, or some other method) and iteratively reallocates observations in such a way that each subset can be well-modelled by a single expert.
-Algorithm \ref{Alg:InitEM} outlines the proposed initialisation strategy, similar to that of \citet{Ning2008}.
+With regards to initialisation of the EM algorithm for $G>1$ MoEClust models, model-based agglomerative hierarchical clustering and quantile-based clustering have been found to be suitable for multivariate and univariate data, respectively.
+Both \texttt{flexmix} and \texttt{mixtools} randomly initialise the allocations, despite the obvious computational drawback of the need to run the EM algorithm from multiple random starting points.
+However, when explanatory variables $\smash{\mathbf{x}_i^{\left(E\right)}}$ enter the expert network, it is useful to use them to augment the initialisation strategy with extra steps.
+Algorithm \ref{Alg:InitEM} outlines the proposed initialisation strategy, which is similar to that of \citet{Ning2008} but modified to account for the multivariate nature of the response.
+It takes the initial partition of the data (whether obtained by hierarchical clustering, random initialisation, or some other method) and iteratively reallocates observations in such a way that each subset can be well-modelled by a single expert.

+When using a deterministic approach to obtain the starting partition for Algorithm \ref{Alg:InitEM}, initialisation can be further improved by considering information in the expert network covariates to find a good clustering of the joint distribution of $\smash{\big(\mathbf{y}_i, \mathbf{x}_i^{\left(E\right)}\big)}$.
+When $\smash{\mathbf{x}_i^{\left(E\right)}}$ includes categorical or ordinal covariates, the model-based approach to clustering mixed-type data of \citet{McParland2016} can be employed at this stage, though this is not considered further here.

-If at any stage a level is dropped from a categorical variable in subset $\Omega_g$ the variable itself is dropped from the corresponding regressor for the observations with missing levels.
+If at any stage a level is dropped from a categorical variable in subset $\boldsymbol{\Omega}_g$ the variable itself is dropped from the corresponding regressor for the observations with missing levels.
 Convergence of the algorithm is guaranteed and the additional computational burden incurred is negligible.
-By using the Mahalanobis distance metric \citep{Mahalanobis1936}, each observation is assigned to the cluster corresponding to the Gaussian ellipse to which it is closest.
-This has the added advantage of speeding up the running of the EM algorithm.
-The estimates of $\eta_g\left(\gamma_g,\cdot\right)$ at convergence are used as starting values for the expert network.
-The gating network is initialised by considering the partition itself at convergence as a discrete approximation of the gates.
+By using the Mahalanobis distance metric \citep{Mahalanobis1936}, each observation is assigned to the cluster corresponding to the Gaussian ellipsoid to which it is closest.
+This has the added advantage of potentially speeding up the running of the EM algorithm.
+The estimates of $\widehat{\boldsymbol{\gamma}}_g$ at convergence are used as starting values for the expert network.
+The gating network is initialised~by considering the partition itself at convergence as a discrete approximation of the gates.